Saif Ali Khan: Personal life and career

-First marriage, early roles and career struggles (1991–2000)
+First marriage, early roles, career struggles and Success (1991–2000)

-In 1991, Khan was cast as the male lead in Rahul Rawail's romantic drama Bekhudi (1992) alongside debutante Kajol, but after completing the first shooting schedule of the film, he was considered to be unprofessional by Rawail and was replaced by Kamal Sadanah.
+In 1991, Khan was cast as the male lead in Rahul Rawail's romantic drama Bekhudi (1992) alongside debutante Kajol.
+After completing the first shooting schedule of the film, he was considered to be unprofessional by Rawail, and was replaced by Kamal Sadanah.
 While filming Bekhudi, Khan met actress Amrita Singh whom he married in October 1991.
-Singh gave birth to their daughter, Sara Ali Khan (b.1995) and a son (b.
-2001).
+Singh gave birth to their daughter Sara in 1995, and to their son Ibrahim in 2001.
 The couple separated in 2004.

-In 1993, Khan made his acting debut with Yash Chopra’s Parampara.
+In 1993, Khan made his acting debut with Yash Chopra's Parampara.
 The film, which tells the story of two estranged brothers (played by Aamir Khan and Khan), failed to find a wide audience.
-In 1993, he appeared opposite Mamta Kulkarni and Shilpa Shirodkar in the box office flops Aashiq Awara and Pehchaan.
+The same year, he appeared opposite Mamta Kulkarni and Shilpa Shirodkar in the box office Hit Aashiq Awara and Average Grosser Pehchaan.
 For his performance in the former, Khan earned the Filmfare Award for Best Male Debut at the 39th Filmfare Awards.